Human Services & Community Justice Major Resources

 Major Advising

-Human Services and Community Justice major advising is being done remotely in Spring 2024.
+Human Services and Community Justice major advising is being done remotely in Fall 2024.
 Students can email Prof. Taylor (bltaylor@jjay.cuny.edu) to request an appointment or see her appointment schedule via her personal availability link (https://jjay-cuny.campus.eab.com/pal/XTri-e1ZDy).
 Prof. Taylor is happy to arrange Zoom appointments, since that method is the easiest way to share information.
 She is also open to telephone access to Zoom appointments, if desired.

 HSCJ Major Advisor: